 3. Other waste

-- cardboard (soiled or clean): pizza boxes, French fry containers, egg cartons
+- soiled cardboard: pizza boxes, French fry containers, egg cartons

 - cold ashes produced by burning untreated wood